 Looking to update your seasonal skincare routine?
 Whether your skin is downright dry, ordinarily oily, or super sensitive, it’s time to tackle the tools you use.
 Before you buy new beauty bottles for the bathroom cupboard, it might be a good idea to go over our vegan skincare guide.
-In this guide we’ll cover the best vegan skincare brands, how to shop for cruelty-free skincare, and how to make your own DIY skincare at home.
+In this guide is part of our Vegan Bath, Body, and Beauty series and covers the best vegan skincare brands, how to shop for cruelty-free skincare, and how to make your own DIY skincare at home.

-You might be wondering––What is vegan skincare?
+You might be wondering: What is vegan skincare?
 What do I look for?
 How do I get started on a new skincare routine?
 Which companies offer vegan skincare products?
 No worries, lotion-loving friends!
-We’ll answer all of those questions and many more.
+We’ll answer all of those questions and more.

 Before we start, consider the contents of your bathroom counter and muddle through your medicine cabinet.
 Dig out all of your cleansers, moisturizers, scrubs, masks, and serums and pile them in front of you.
 Are any of them clearly marked as vegan or cruelty-free?
 It’s totally okay if you can’t figure it out or are too afraid to look.